MayureshShilotri/MayureshShilotri/README.md

-Hi, I am Mayuresh, I run Presales for BrowserStack.
+Hi, I am Mayuresh, I run Sales Engineering and Support @ BrowserStack.

-Previousy, co-founder of [GreyAtom](https://greyatom.com) redefining the way people learn technology.
+Previousy, co-founder of GreyAtom redefining the way people learn technology.

 Previously, co-founded Customer360, which was venture backed and later acquired by Interactive Intelligence (NASDAQ: ININ) in 2015.
 I am based in Mumbai, India🇮🇳.
 Besides programming, I am a foodie.